whiteboxdev/library-defold-tilemap-animator/README.md

 # Defold Tilemap Animator
 Defold Tilemap Animator (DTA) allows for easy runtime tile animations in a [Defold game engine](https://defold.com) project.
 DTA was developed as a utility library for a separate game.
 Since Defold does not offer animated tiles, I decided to share this project with the community.

-See the section titled [Example](#Example) to:
-- Run an HTML5 version of DTA in your browser.
+See the section titled [Example](#Example) to run an HTML5 version of DTA in your browser.
-- Watch a brief video showcasing DTA and its setup procedure.

 **Note**: This project will continue to see improvements and new features in the future.
-If you have feedback or suggestions, I would like to hear what you have to say. ^_^
+If you have feedback or suggestions, please let me know.

 ## Installation
 To install DTA into your project, add one of the following to your game.project dependencies:
 1. https://github.com/planksoftware/defold-tilemap-animator/archive/master.zip
 2. URL of a [specific release](https://github.com/planksoftware/defold-tilemap-animator/releases)

-Option 1 will keep you in line with the latest updates, however stability may be vary.
-Option 2 will allow you to stick with a stable and battle-tested version.

 ## Configuration
 DTA works entirely out of a single Lua module, which may be referenced using the require path `dta.dta`.